 Call us today at 800-553-8082 for a free case evaluation or fill out this brief form for a no-obligation online consultation to learn about your options and your chances for compensation.

-In spite of laws in most states mandating car insurance, there are still a significant number of uninsured people driving motor vehicles in Maryland.
-The Insurance Research Council's most recent estimate, from 2009, is that 13.8 percent of all United States drivers have no insurance at all.
+Despite laws mandating car insurance, there are still many uninsured people driving motor vehicles in Maryland.
+The Insurance Research Council's most recent estimate is that 13.8 percent of all United States drivers have no insurance at all.
 This is why uninsured motorist coverage is so important.

 We do a lot better in Maryland.
 Our MVA has gotten a great deal better at monitoring uninsured cars.
 Some estimate the rate in Maryland to be as low as 2%.

 Our law firm has been instrumental not only in bringing uninsured motorist claims on behalf of our client but in helping to shape that law that protects victims from being taken advantage of by insurance companies.
-One of our attorneys won the prestigious Trial Lawyer of the Year award from the Maryland Association for Justice because of his work in a case that went to Maryland highest court and created new law that better protects victims in these case.
+One of our attorneys won the prestigious Trial Lawyer of the Year award from the Maryland Association for Justice because of his work in a case that went to Maryland's highest court and created a new law that better protects victims in these cases.

-- Get answers to the most common uninsured motorist legal questions.
-We dig deep into Maryland law to help you better understand this maze
+- Get answers to the most typical uninsured motorist legal questions.
+We dig deep into Maryland law and relevant statutes to help you better understand this maze

 - Can I bring a claim if I was uninsured?